 How to Make Marble Cake

-Prep your tools.
-Prepare two 9 inch cake pans with parchment paper circles in the bottom and grease the sides.
-Preheat oven to 350°F (176°C).
+- Prepare for baking.
+Line two 9-inch cake pans with circles of parchment paper and grease the sides.

-Mix dry ingredients.
-Combine the flour, baking powder and salt in a medium-sized bowl and set aside.
+- Mix the dry ingredients.
+Combine the flour, baking powder, and salt in a medium bowl.

 How to Store a Frosted Cake

-You can store this cake on the counter for 2-3 days or in the fridge for up to 1 week.
-In either case, I recommend covering the cake with saran wrap or placing it in an airtight container to prevent it from drying out.
+- Store the cake covered.
+You can store this cake on the counter for 2-3 days, or in the fridge for up to 1 week.
+In either case, I recommend covering the cake with Saran Wrap or placing it in an airtight container to prevent it from drying out.

-Yes, you can definitely freeze marble cake!
-It is easiest to freeze the cake before it is frosted.
-Let it come to room temperature, then wrap it in 3-4 layers of saran wrap and place it in an airtight freezer-safe container or Ziploc bag.
-It will keep in the freezer for up to 3 months.
+- Freeze.
+It’s easiest to freeze the marble cake layers before they’re frosted.
+Let the cakes come to room temperature, then wrap them in 3-4 layers of Saran Wrap and place them in an airtight freezer-safe container or Ziploc bag.
+Freeze for up to 3 months.
+Let the cakes thaw on the counter for a few hours or in the fridge overnight before assembling and frosting.

 - Prep Time: 1 hour 30 minutes